corticon/corticon.js-samples/DynamicForms/docs/AuthoringClientSideComponents.md

 to understand what to do.

-# Returned Payload from DS
+# Returned Payload from Decision Service

-The DS returns a JSON payload containing an array with 2 elements.
+The decision service returns a JSON payload containing an array with 2 elements.
 Each of the element represents top level entities from the Corticon model.

 The item at index 0 is the UI model.